TheBestTvarynka/tbt/content/posts/dataans-0.3/index.md

 > _Better to see something once than hear about it a thousand times._

 [Asian Proverb](https://skeptics.stackexchange.com/q/28487).

-Below is a picture-by-picture guide; at the end of this section, you can find a complete video.

 So, first, the user needs to log in.
 Open the `App-info` window by clicking on the app version number in the bottom left corner of the main window.
 Then, type the sync server address and click log in: